 • A 500-750 word description of the project that would be undertaken at the Foundation.

 • Two letters of recommendation from individuals who know the applicant.
 If sending hard copies, referees should mail them directly to the Foundation at the address below.
 If sending by email, the letter should be in the form of a signed PDF document, sent from the referee’s institutional (e.g., university) email address.

-The application deadline for the 2013-2014 award year is February 15, 2013.
-Successful applicants will be notified in mid-late March.
+The application deadline for the 2014-2015 award year is February 17, 2014.
+Short-listed candidates will be contacted for interviews, and successful applicants will be notified in mid-late March.